jingyinno/addressbook-level2/doc/UserGuide.md

 Shows a sorted list of all persons in the address book.<br>
 Format: `sort`

-### Finding all persons containing any keyword in their name: `find`
+### Finding all persons containing any keyword in their name or tags: `find`
-Finds persons whose names contain any of the given keywords.<br>
+Finds persons whose names or tags contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

 > The search is case sensitive, the order of the keywords does not matter, only the name is searched,